 - The tenants will see themselves more as homeowners than renters and will take good care of the property.
 They may even make improvements, which will benefit you if they don’t end up purchasing.

 - As the owner, you get the tax benefits of owning a home.
 You also benefit from appreciation.

 A lease option has mostly perks if you have the right property, but there can also be downsides.

 - If the fair market rent for the home is lower than the monthly payment, you might have to put money in each month.
 In this case, you will have to crunch the numbers to see if it makes sense in the long run.

 - If your local market enters a downturn, you will have to buy the property at a major discount to see an advantage to the investment.

-To learn how to do a lease option deal step-by-step, I invite you to join one of my live events or my free online course, Unlimited Funding Program.
+To learn how to do a lease option deal step-by-step, I invite you to join one of my live events or my free online course, Investor kit.
 You CAN become a real estate investor without using your own money and credit, and I will teach you how.